wpilibsuite/frc-docs/source/docs/software/vscode-overview/3rd-party-libraries.rst

 ~~~~~~~

 .. image:: images/3rd-party-libraries/adding-offline-library.png
+   :alt: Using the Manage Vendor Libraries option of the WPILib Command Palette.

 To add a vendor library that has been installed by an offline installer, press :kbd:`Ctrl+Shift+P` and type WPILib or click on the WPILib icon in the top right to open the WPILib Command Palette and begin typing :guilabel:`Manage Vendor Libraries`, then select it from the menu.
 Select the option to :guilabel:`Install new libraries (offline)`.

 .. image:: images/3rd-party-libraries/library-installer-steptwo.png
+   :alt: Select the libraries to add.

 Select the desired libraries to add to the project by checking the box next to each, then click :guilabel:`OK`.
 The JSON file will be copied to the ``vendordeps`` folder in the project, adding the library as a dependency to the project.